Panama is a Perfect Plan B

 You might never need to flee the country where you live now.
 But if you do, knowing that you already have complete “safety insurance” in Panama will give you peace of mind.

-You may only need to move to Panama for a year or two until things settle down in your home country, or it could be indefinitely.
-With “safety insurance” you’ll already have everything in place.
+You may need to relocate to Panama for a year or two until conditions stabilize in your home country, or it could be indefinite.
+With “safety insurance,” you’ll already have everything in place.

 Panama has an entirely different vibe.
 There’s a live-and-let-live attitude.
 Everyone is so friendly.
 Panamanians are also extremely hospitable.
 It’s easy to feel at home in Panama because the locals are welcoming.

 Moving to Panama changed my life.
 I wouldn’t doubt making the move for a second.
-After living here for over thirteen years, I can’t imagine living anywhere else.
+I can’t imagine living anywhere else.

-The rules for getting legal residency can change anytime.
+The rules for getting legal residency can change at any time.
 It’s a good idea to set your Plan B up while you qualify for residency, even if you can’t move to Panama immediately.

 Consider coming on an all-inclusive 6-day, 7-night Panama Relocation Tour.
 You’ll meet experts, expats, and see rentals in each area.
-Our bus is like a rolling seminar to teach you everything you need to know to have a hassle-free move to Panama.
+Our bus is a rolling seminar that covers everything you need to know for a hassle-free move to Panama.
 Learn how to get your pets to Panama, ship household goods, get affordable health insurance, buy a car, and so much more.

 Omar Park in Panama City